RadicalZephyr/radicalzephyr.github.io/source/_drafts/2015-04-16-on-editors-and-their-benefits.md

 It seems that the accepted wisdom about pair programming is that it works best when two people share the same computer, and swap control of the keyboard back and forth.
-Some sources even recommend having to sets of keyboard/mouse to even further lower the barrier to switching.
+Some sources even recommend having two sets of keyboard/mouse to even further lower the barrier to switching.
 In the spirit of being open to trying new things I acquiesced to Zach's implicit expectation that I would use his